 There can be up to 12 people per reservation.

 How much does a Havasu Falls permit cost?

 - $125 per person per weekend night (Friday, Saturday, and Sunday)

 These prices include all necessary permits, fees, and taxes.

 The Havasupai Tribe begins taking reservations every year on February 1st at 8:00am Arizona time.

-How long should I go for?
+How long should I go to Havasu Falls for?

 Previously there was a maximum of 4 days and 3 nights per reservation.
 You could make back-to-back reservations if the dates are available.
 It appears as if the tribe has modified the reservation policy for 2019 and all reservations must be made for 4 days and 3 nights.